Book Review of “Visitation” by Jenny Erpenbeck.

 With so many years to cover, one might think that this is a sweeping epic, with hundreds or even thousands of pages of prose.
 On the contrary, the genius of this book is that it is a mere 150 pages, with every one of them filled with pure delight.
 I cannot recommend this book more highly, and at the same time, give the utmost praise to the translator Susan Bernofsky for making the English version of this book such an amazing work of art.

-“Visitation” by Jenny Erpenbeck published by New Directions Paperback, released September 30, 2010 (originally 2008 in German) is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks, from the website eBooks.com, as an iTunes iBook, from The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
+“Visitation” by Jenny Erpenbeck published by New Directions Paperback, released September 30, 2010 (originally 2008 in German) is available (via these affiliate links) from Amazon, WHSmith, Waterstones, Walmart (Kobo) eBooks, from the website eBooks.com, as an iTunes iBook, from The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
 This review was first published (but no longer appears) on the website Daily Two Cents.